katherineyevsukov/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  Closure is used within the return function when 'name' is called for.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+ The name "Dan" will always be the same, while the newRoll may change
 c.
 What is the lexical scope of `newRoll`?
+The lexical scope of newRoll would only be inside of the return function within personalDice.
+If it is called outside of the function, it would cause an error "not defined."

 ### Task 3 - Stretch Goals